 When a charging request event occurs, the Customer Communication Portal sends Customer information, EV identification, and Customer Communication Portal location information to the EV Program Information System managed by the Utility.

-This application uses metadata tags to indicate whether or not customer’ identification and location data may be shared with authorized third parties, and to prohibit the sharing of data that provides customers’ movement history, if derived from an aggregation of transactions.
+This application uses metadata tags to indicate whether or not customer’s identification and location data may be shared with authorized third parties, and to prohibit the sharing of data that provides customers’ movement history, if derived from an aggregation of transactions.

 Identify PI in Use Case Domains and Systems

-Objective Specify the PI collected, created, communicated, processed or stored within Domains or Systems or Processes in three categories.
+Objective Specify the PI collected, created, communicated, processed or stored within Domains or Systems or Processes in three categories, (Incoming, Internally-Generated and Outgoing)

 Identify Incoming PI